Vadi/speed-trapper-app/README.md

 # Speed Trapper Application

-Have you ever facinated to become [Terminator 2: Judgment Day](http://en.wikipedia.org/wiki/Terminator_2:_Judgment_Day) movie fame T-1000.
-Keep reading.

 <img src="images/T1000.jpg" />

+Have you ever facinated to become [Terminator 2: Judgment Day](http://en.wikipedia.org/wiki/Terminator_2:_Judgment_Day) movie fame [T-1000](http://en.wikipedia.org/wiki/T-1000)?.

+Continue reading ..

-You're a cop from [SkyNet](http://en.wikipedia.org/wiki/Skynet_(Terminator)) (pretend yourself as [T-1000](http://en.wikipedia.org/wiki/T-1000) for a moment and don't ask why T-1000 has to be in cop form) and you're tasked to trap speed of cars that are speeding above X kilometer speed.
+You're a cop from [SkyNet](http://en.wikipedia.org/wiki/Skynet_(Terminator)) (pretend yourself as T-1000 for a moment and don't ask why T-1000 has to be in cop form) and you're tasked to trap speed of cars that are speeding above X kilometer speed.

 Oh! you're also a programmer, what would you do?
 Yes, you would write a prototype first to see how you can trap speed of cars.